-Karen Lyon Reid is a senior executive with more than 25 years experience in private and public sector business.
-She has managed large organisations involving multi-billion dollar property portfolios and complex services, run successful design businesses in Australia and Canada and held memberships on several National Boards and Committees.
-Karen is a graduate from the Faculty of Architecture UOM Canada (BID Honours) and is a member of the Institute of Company Directors.
+Karen Lyon Reid has been the Chief Executive Officer of The Lady Musgrave Trust for five years (and was on the Board previously).
+She is a senior executive with more than 30 years experience in private and public sector business.
+She has managed large organisations involving multi-billion dollar property portfolios and complex services and ran successful design businesses in Australia and Canada.
+She has held memberships on several National Boards and Committees and is a graduate from the Faculty of Architecture UOM Canada (BID Honours).

 Patricia McCormack – President